 What's the actual max discount?

-Printify publishes up to 46% off products and up to 50% off shipping.
-Most real-world orders below 200 units land at 10–25% on product and 20–40% on shipping.
-The top tier requires volume that usually pushes you into the Enterprise quote process.
+Printify's official bulk orders page publishes up to 46% off products and up to 50% off shipping.
+Actual discounts depend on provider, product, and order volume.
+The top tiers typically require volume that may push you toward the Enterprise quote process.

 Does bulk work for sample orders?

-The bulk discount applies based on quantity, regardless of whether you're flagging the order as a sample, manual, or imported store order.
-If the quantity hits the threshold, the discount applies.
+The bulk discount applies based on quantity, regardless of whether you flag the order as a sample, manual, or store-imported order.
+If the quantity and other criteria are met, the discount applies.

 How is Printify's bulk discount different from Printful's?